goldblocx/api/docs/applications/applications.md

 # Application Concept

-Applications are a way to build your own services using the system and its abilities to store and to carry out financial transactions using different assets including those you have created for your own goals.
+Applications are a way to build your own services using Copernicus Gold and its abilities to store and to carry out financial transactions using different assets including those you create for your own aims.

 1. [Creating a new application](#creating-new-application)
 2. [Removing an Application](#removing-application)
 3. [Editing an Application](#editing-application)
 4. [Receiving Application Details](#getting-application-details)
 5. [Getting All Applications](#getting-all-applications)

 You can see some examples for these operations: [application_test](../../tests/applications_test.sh)